How to Contest a Will After Probate in California

 In California, you generally have 120 days to contest a will.
 This countdown starts from the date the court finalizes the probate process and issues its formal order.
 The reason for this strict deadline is to provide closure for the family and allow the estate to be settled without endless delays.
 It ensures that assets can be distributed and everyone involved can move forward.
 If you miss this 120-day window, it becomes much more difficult—though not always impossible—to challenge the will.
 That’s why it’s so important to be aware of the timeline from the very beginning of the process.

-Exceptions to the deadline
+Are There Any Exceptions to the Filing Deadline?

 While the 120-day deadline sounds firm, there are some important exceptions.
 The law recognizes that you can’t act on information you don’t have.
 If you discover compelling evidence of fraud, forgery, or undue influence after the probate period has already closed, you may be given a “reasonable amount of time” to file your contest.
 What counts as “reasonable” can be subjective, which is why you must act immediately upon finding new information.
 Waiting too long can jeopardize your case, as the court will want to know why you didn’t come forward sooner.
 These situations are complex and require careful handling across multiple legal practice areas.